core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Resource Directory Address Option (RDAO) {#rdao}

-The Resource Directory Address Option (RDAO) carries information about the address of the RD in RAs (Route Announcements) of IPv6 Neighbor Discovery (ND).
+The Resource Directory Address Option (RDAO) carries information about the address of the RD in RAs (Route Advertisements) of IPv6 Neighbor Discovery (ND).
 This information is needed when endpoints cannot discover the RD with a link-local or realm-local scope multicast address, for instance because the endpoint and the RD are separated by a Border Router